indy728/42_lem-in/README.md

 ## Project Gripes

-Although this project is sold as finding an efficient way to get all units from point A to point B, the correction sheet largely ignores the prospect of finding multiple paths or calculated the speed efficiency of the program.
+Although this project is sold as finding an efficient way to get all units from point A to point B, the correction sheet largely ignores the prospect of finding multiple paths or calculating the speed efficiency of the program.
 This is a level 2 project that can be completed according to the pdf in a minimal amount of time.
 The whole challenge is in making it effective.

 ## Project Improvements

 I always intended to include a "-d" flag to implement a Dijkstra's algorithm solution as an option.
-I did find, however, that after digging out <b>ALL</b> bugs and memory leaks, that I was ready to focus on another project.
+I did find, however, that after digging out <b>ALL</b> bugs and memory leaks,  I was ready to focus on another project.